-Believe it or not, apparently by following certain dietary rules you can greatly increase your chance of conceiving a girl.
+Believe it or not, by following certain dietary rules you can greatly increase your chance of conceiving a girl.

 What’s the ‘baby girl’ diet?